 This was a crash test, a draft.
-There is no plan but a wish to give a second round and improve daily designs and practices, to support local economies, cultures and productions.
-Empower local people and communities, discover and learn about their outfits, their symbolic or way to define people, their values, beliefs and share a bit more deeply about all that (movies, photos, documents…)
+There is no plan but a wish to improve daily designs and practices to support local economies, culture and productions.
+To empower local people and communities, to discover and learn more about their outfits and their symbolic or way to define people, their values, beliefs and share about it (movies, photos, documents…)

 Enjoy while it is still possible the old-fashioned style tribes and their heritage culture centered around human and nature as it should be.